inferno-framework/ips-test-kit/README.md

 ## Instructions

 It is highly recommended that you use [Docker](https://www.docker.com/) to run these tests.
-This test kit requires at least 10 GB of memory are available to Docker.
+This test kit requires at least 10 GB of memory to be available to Docker.

 - Clone this repo.
 - Run `setup.sh` in this repo.